 - This high-quality, low-cost and donor-subsidized clinic offers financial aid for those who need it and free transportation in targeted areas.
 Last year the S.N.I.P.
 Clinic provided almost $12,000 in financial aid.

-- KHS offers surgeries for community, unowned cats, also known as feral cats.
+- Our S.N.I.P.
+Clinic partners with Alley Cat Advocates to offer spay/neuter surgeries for community, unowned cats, also known as feral cats.
 KHS endorses the use of T-N-R (trap-neuter-return) to humanely keep cat populations in check.
 Community cats are brought to the S.N.I.P.
 Clinic in humane live traps, sterilized at the clinic and returned to their environment, where they live out their lives unable to add to the overpopulation problem.

 - The S.N.I.P.
-Clinic provides free surgeries to all pit bull terriers and pit bull mixes.
+Clinic provides free surgeries to all pit bull terriers and pit bull mixes thanks to generous grant funding from Best Friends Animal Society and private donors.
 Next to cats, this is the most at-risk pet population in our area, as there are simply not enough adopters for the number of available dogs.
-In 2012 the S.N.I.P.
-Clinic provided more than 500 free surgeries for these dogs.
+In 2015 the S.N.I.P.
+Clinic provided more than 1,000 free surgeries for these dogs.

 - Since opening in 2007, the S.N.I.P.
-Clinic has spayed or neutered more than 60,000 pets.
+Clinic has spayed or neutered more than 85,000 pets.
 This has helped lead to a decrease in the number of cats and dogs surrendered to our city's shelters.
-Our community has seen a more than 30% decrease in the number of pets admitted to local shelters since 2007.
+Our community has seen a more than 51% decrease in the number of animals admitted to local shelters since 2007.

 Behavior Training for Owned Dogs